jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 Either way, the user can still use the query parameters if you want.
 This is about making things easy.
 So this works:

 ```
-POST /mgmt/shared/TrustedExtensions?targetHost=172.13.1.103&url="https://github.com/F5Networks/f5-appsvcs-extension/releases/download/v3.5.0/f5-appsvcs-3.5.0-3.noarch.rpm"
+POST /mgmt/shared/TrustedExtensions?targetHost=10.1.1.7targetPort=443&url="https://github.com/F5Networks/f5-appsvcs-extension/releases/download/v3.5.0/f5-appsvcs-3.5.0-3.noarch.rpm"
 { }
 ```

-Just for fun we'll make it smart enough to understand that a `targetHost` defined as `localhost` means to manage the extensions on the API Services Gateway itself!
+Just for fun we'll make it smart enough to understand that a `targetHost`,`targetPort`, defined as `localhost` means to manage the extensions on the API Services Gateway itself!
 Inception indeed!
 However we're going to learn a big inception with this idea.
 We don't care, we're doing it anyway!
 Like Lionel Ritchie says.. *'That why I'm easy..'* Exception in use cases be damned.. keep going!

 Of course we've written this example for you.
 If you are interested, [here is the source code](/icontrollx/TrustedExtensions/src/nodejs/TrustedExtensionsWorker.js).